Image: Video still from For Leopold, 2021. An installation of 10 videos. © Sara Davidmann

 Sara Davidmann In Conversation | 14 September | 7 - 8.30pm | Online

-Join artist Sara Davidmann and curator Katy Barron as they discuss key themes from the exhibition.
+Artist Sara Davidmann and curator Katy Barron discussed key themes from the exhibition.

 The exhibition was supported by a Philip Leverhulme Prize awarded by The Leverhulme Trust, The Association of Jewish Refugees, Cockayne Grants for the Arts, and London College of Communication, University of the Arts London.